solarsailer/matthieuoger.com/content/posts/2013-06-28-google-reader-alternative.md

 ---
 date: "2013-06-28"

-title: The search for a Google Reader alternative
+title: "The Search for a Google Reader Alternative"
 excerptQuote:
   name: "Rian Van Der Merwe"
   quote: "But I do feel like I now know way too much about the RSS reader landscape than I every wanted to.
 Thanks, Google."